kristianmandrup/reactive-styles/README.md

 *Style builder* is a React plugin which makes it easy to do stateful styling of components.
 Styles are registered as functions, which depend on change to either `state`, `props` change or either.
 Whenever `state` or `props` change, the StyleBuilder is re-evaluated for the relevant style functions and the component is auto-matically re-rendered with the new (generated) style.

+## Example app

+You can see a [demo-app](https://github.com/kristianmandrup/react-smart-styles-demo) using style builder.

 ## Getting Started